Bottlebrush Tree: Tea, Medicinal Uses & Growing Guide

 • Bottlebrush shrubs can be used as a border along pools and parking areas—plant as a hedge along your yard for a naturally beautiful privacy fence.

-• Tall varieties such as the weeping bottlebrush make excellent shade trees.
+• Tall varieties such as the Weeping Bottlebrush make excellent shade trees.

 • The crushed leaves of bottlebrush plants can help repel insects.